speaking

 The ones that talk about root issues, duty of care, and human-centered leadership.
 The ones that name the realities of serving others that go beyond burnout, like moral injury, vicarious trauma, compassion fatigue, collective grief.

 My work is trauma-informed, grounded in lived experience, and oriented toward both honest accountability and forward possibility.
-I come in to help the people inside organizations tell a more truthful story about what they're navigating so they can begin healing and reclaiming their humanity — the things we need to make sustainable service possible.
+I help audiences tell a more truthful story about what they are navigating so they can begin reclaiming their humanity, practicing collective care, and making sustainable service possible.

 signature talks